Medi-Cal Eligibility and Covered California - Frequently Asked Questions

 Medi-Cal offers free or low-cost health coverage for California residents who meet eligibility requirements.
 Most applicants who apply through Covered California and enroll in Medi-Cal will receive care through managed health plans.

-Beginning January 1, 2014, California will expand Medi-Cal eligibility for low-income adults.
+Medi-Cal eligibility to include low-income adults.
 When you complete a Covered California application, your eligibility for Medi-Cal will automatically be determined.
 You can apply for Medi-Cal benefits regardless of your sex, race, religion, color, national origin, sexual orientation, marital status, age, disability, or veteran status.

 2. How much does Medi-Cal cost?

 For many individuals who enroll in Medi-Cal, there is no premium, no co-payment, and no out of pocket cost.
 Some households will see affordable costs, such as a low monthly premium.
-For some Medi-Cal kids, the premiums are $13 per child, but this is up to a family maximum of $39.
+For some Medi-Cal children, the monthly premiums are $13 per child up to a family maximum of $39 per month.
 In general, individuals in Medi-Cal will get the same health benefits available through Covered California at a lower cost.

-3. What is the difference in coverage between Medi-Cal and private coverage?
+3. What is the difference in coverage between Medi-Cal and Covered California?

 Outpatient (Ambulatory) services